space-apps-tacoma/seismic-detection/README.md

 ![P and S waves in EQTransformer](images/p_and_s_waves.JPG)

 When working to install the package, we kept running into a ModuleNotFoundError: No mudle named 'distutils.msvcompiler'.
+Further documentation for EQTransformer can be found at [EQTransformer Docs](https://eqtransformer.readthedocs.io/en/latest/index.html).

+####

 #### Custom Models